r3muxd/MonoGame/Documentation/README.md

 There is no guarantee that the reader will read beyond the first sentence of the reference documentation.
 This is why that first sentence is the most important and should convey the most key piece of information.
 Take your time to write the most concise and clear first sentence possible.
 This helps users tremendously and goes a long way towards having great documentation.

 #### Surface Information Hidden In the Code
 Being inline with the code allows you to easily look for critical information within it that the user might not know from looking at the API alone.
 Take your time to explore inner method calls and platform specific sections of the code.
 The time to write the documentation is once you feel you fully understand the code you are documenting.
-If you don't feel you understand the code then leave the documentation for someone else to write.
+If you don't feel you understand the code then ask for help or leave the documentation for someone else to write.

 #### Documentation Is Referenced Not Read
 Remember that the user is searching for an answer for a specific question.
-It is your job to predict these questions and provide them clear answers.
+It is your goal to predict these questions and provide them with clear answers.

 ## License